-In 2018, businesses will not march ahead of queer advocacy and gender-and-sexuality-diverse-representative groups.
-No businesses pay to be part of Midsumma Pride March though some who march are sponsorship partners of Midsumma Festival.
-Without their financial support the 22-day festival could not take place.
+In 2019, businesses will not march ahead of queer advocacy and gender-and-sexuality-diverse-representative groups.
+No businesses pay to be part of Midsumma Pride March though some who march happen to be sponsorship partners of Midsumma Festival.

 Why are Police at Midsumma Pride March?

 Victoria Police play an important role in the safe delivery of Midsumma Pride March.
 As with all of Victoria's large-scale events, organised protests and parades, police officers are present to monitor and deal with threats of violence, terrorism and any situations that may become unsafe.